zanuka/leaderport-core-ui/README.md

 By leveraging [Pinia Colada](https://github.com/posva/pinia-colada), we can get a powerful data fetching layer that integrates well with Pinia and Vue 3, providing a smooth and reactive experience for your leaderboard SPA.
 Bonus :trophy:

+#### Pinia Colada Benefits :tropical_drink:

+1. Automatic Caching: Pinia Colada offers smart client-side caching with request deduplication.
+This is particularly useful for a leaderboard where you might need to frequently fetch updated scores without overwhelming your API.

+2. Async State Management: It handles async state seamlessly, which is crucial for real-time leaderboard updates.
+This can help in managing loading states and error handling more efficiently.

+3. TypeScript Support: With full TypeScript support, you can ensure type safety across your leaderboard components, reducing potential bugs and improving developer experience.

+4. SSR Support: If you decide to implement server-side rendering for improved initial load times, Pinia Colada's SSR support will be beneficial.

+5. Query Invalidation: The ability to invalidate queries easily (as shown in the example with caches.invalidateQueries) is perfect for updating the leaderboard when new scores are submitted.

+Here's a quick example of how we can leverage Pinia Colada in the leaderboard component:

 ```typescript
 <script lang="ts" setup>
 import { useQuery, useMutation, useQueryCache } from '@pinia/colada'